bjlkeng/bjlkeng.github.io/source/posts/optimal-betting-and-the-kelly-criterion.rst

 red dot?
 Since the red dot has an area of :math:`0`, :math:`P(\text{dart lands on red dot}) = 0`.
 So we could say that the dart *almost surely* does not land on the red dot.
 That is, theoretically it could, but the probability of doing so is :math:`0`.
-The same argument can be made for *every* point in the sqaure.
+The same argument can be made for *every* point in the square.

 The dart actually does land on a single point of the square though, so even though the probability of landing on that point is :math:`0`, it still does